iwkse/alfresco-debian-install/README.md

 You will be presented with the option to add either MySql or Postgresql jdbc libraries.
 You should probably add at least one of them.

 Once the install is complete (the entire script and the manual steps following that), to start run
-`sudo /opt/alfresco/alfresco-service.sh start` (10) - this is a wrapper, using `sudo systemctl start alfresco.service` will have the same result.
+`$HOME/alfresco/alfresco-service.sh start` (10) - this is a wrapper, using `sudo systemctl start alfresco.service` will have the same result.
 It also starts/stops Alfresco Search Services, it can be started separately with `sudo systemctl start alfresco-search.service`.

 To stop Tomcat for Alfresco, just switch `start` to `stop` in the above command.
 Using `status` as a parameter will show status of the Alfresco Tomcat service